Catholic Church: Pfizer, Moderna COVID-19 vaccines ‘morally justified’

 The Catholic church is against abortion.
 Some common vaccines are developed from cells taken from an aborted human fetuses.

-After study by the U.S. Conference of Catholic Bishops, it was determined the vaccine from Pfizer and Moderna only are “morally justified”, because of the connection between an abortion decades ago and a vaccine produced today is remote.
+After study by the U.S. Conference of Catholic Bishops, it was determined the vaccine from Pfizer and Moderna only are “morally justified,” because the connection between an abortion decades ago and a vaccine produced today is remote.

-As the pandemic continues, with the number of infections and deaths climbing, Father Areceneaux told those gathered at mass to remember the people and families impacted by the virus.
+As the pandemic continues, with the number of infections and deaths climbing, Father Arceneaux told those gathered at mass to remember the people and families impacted by the virus.

 Click here to read the full statement on the coronvirus vaccines from Bishop Douglas Deshotel and the Louisiana Conference of Catholic Bishops